 2. Exfoliate (Weekly)

-Alicia encourages exfoliating dry skin weekly to “take care of any flakiness!”.
+Our Product Support Team encourages exfoliating dry skin weekly to “take care of any flakiness."
 For this type of complexion, a gentle exfoliant like Strawberry Rhubarb Dermafoliant is your best bet.
 Containing lactic acid, rice and chickpea flour, this physical and chemical exfoliant clears dead skin cells and smooths rough, dry skin.
 The presence of salicylic acid gently exfoliates and removes impurities to brighten the skin’s appearance and shrink the appearance of pores.

 A toner is needed to balance your skin’s moisture and pH levels after cleansing, and to remove any impurities that the cleansers may have missed.
 Think of toner as the “conditioner” to your cleanser.
 A product like our Stone Crop Hydrating Mist includes conditioning ingredients like stone crop, lavender and jasmine to restore moisture and nourish dry skin.
 Once you’ve cleansed your skin, apply one to two sprays onto the face and neck, or you can apply it with a cotton pad, avoiding the eye area, and leave it on.

-When it comes to choosing an oil, concentrate or serum for dry skin, Alicia recommends reaching for a product that is rich in both fatty acids and anti-inflammatory ingredients.
-Her suggestion is Facial Recovery Oil, which includes calming and nourishing oils that are healing for dry skin.
+When it comes to choosing an oil, concentrate or serum for dry skin, we recommend reaching for a product that is rich in both fatty acids and anti-inflammatory ingredients.
+Our suggestion is Facial Recovery Oil, which includes calming and nourishing oils that are healing for dry skin.
 This luxurious face oil is formulated with precious herbs and oils, including clary sage oil and sage leaf extract, to soothe and renew the skin.

-When the temperature drops, the cold strips your skin of the essential moisture it needs to stay supple.
+When you shower or wash your face, make it a habit to apply a generous layer of moisturizer and spend a good amount of time massaging it into the face.
 As soon as you shower or wash your face, apply a generous layer of moisturizer and spend a good amount of time massaging it into the face.
 Choose an oil-rich cream that replenishes moisture and repairs your skin’s lipid barrier.
 Our Coconut Age Corrective Moisturizer includes deeply moisturizing coconut oil and shea butter.
 Shea butter, in particular, is an excellent emollient for the skin; it is high in triglycerides and fatty acids which restore and retain moisture.